 Without further ado, here’s a rundown of the 10 most physically challenging sports in the world today.

 Rugby involves a combination of speed, agility, power, and conditioning.
 But unique to rugby is the constant physical tension that develops during prolonged individual and group battles.
 It requires physical strength, brute power and ability to endure knocks and whacks for best part of 80 minutes.
+Players bodies are pushed to the brink during matches, resulting in massive excursion and physical demands.

 Whether it be on the field or on ice, any game part of the hockey family requires immense physical engagement.
 For those who are brave enough to play either of these hockey types know the incredible demands of the sport.
 Hockey involves 45-second shifts of high-intensity effort and direction changes and hard hits.
 When fatigue sets in your legs begin to burn up and you must get through this barrier to succeed.
 Of course ice hockey requires an extra skill of trying to balance on a steel blade and whizzing around on ice.